2019 News And Trends Serve As An Indicator For The Health Club Industry In The Years Ahead

 To execute a sound business strategy, decision-makers need member-focused, strategic, and real-world ways to measure finances and operations.
 Without this capability, health club brands and fitness businesses can’t link operational results to strategy.
 Organizations will find it difficult to get a coherent view of their internal and external processes, customers, logistics, operations, and finances.
 Here are five things to keep in mind when it comes to leveraging data in 2020 and beyond:

 1. Insights drive business growth

-In the 2017 report Insights-Driven Businesses Set The Pace For Global Growth, Forrester found that insight-driven companies are on pace to make $1.8 trillion annually by 2021.
+In a 2017 report, Forrester found that insight-driven companies are on pace to make $1.8 trillion annually by 2021.
 In the same report, Forrester found that insight-driven organizations are growing eight times faster than the global GDP.
 This new group of high-performing data insights companies are growing 30% year-over-year, according to Forrester’s research.

 2. Smart organizations are integrating insights into their businesses

 Leading companies who embrace insights based on data outperformed their peers as confirmed by Forrester, and they were confident that their customer intelligence and insight function was “strong.”
 Gaining insights positively impacts many areas of businesses, including marketing.
 Nearly 50% of chief marketing officers who used marketing intelligence experienced improved customer satisfaction, according to a 2017 study.